Thai PM says Bangkok may dodge flood disaster

 The Chao Phraya is rising as much as 2.6 metres (8.5 ft) above sea level over the high tides and many governments have warned their citizens against non-essential travel to the city of 12 million people.
 Singapore Airlines said it was suspending its Bangkok flights from next Tuesday to Thursday.

 Bangkok accounts for 41 percent of Thailand's $319 billion economy.
-But even if the inner city is spared, the deluge in industrialised provinces to the north has had a global impact.
+But even if the inner city is spared, the deluge in industrialized provinces to the north has had a global impact.

 Thailand is the second-largest exporter of computer hard drives and Southeast Asia's biggest auto production hub.
 Global prices for hard drives are rising due to a flood-related shortage of major components used in personal computers.